 Pros of working with brands

 Cons of Brand Work

-My biggest tip for securing brand work is to just GO FOR IT.
+My biggest tip for securing brand work is to GO FOR IT.
 Don’t sit back and wait for brands to approach you.
 Reach out to them!
-Make a list of 5 brands you would LOVE to work with, then make an effort to reach out to each of them over the next two weeks.
-You got this!
+Make a list of 5 brands you would love to work with, then make an effort to reach out to each of them over the next two weeks.